UCC Undergraduate courses

 O6/H7 O6/H7 O6/H7

-Student Garda Vetting
+Student Vetting

-All students in this programme will come into contact with the public and assume positions of trust through educational and training opportunities.
+All students in this course will come into contact with the public and assume positions of trust through educational and training opportunities.
 To ensure the protection of the public, and to justify public trust and confidence, UCC is committed to ensuring that only suitable candidates are allowed to undertake this programme.

-Garda vetting is carried out by the Admissions Office in UCC once a student has accepted their place on the programme.
-It involves a police check to establish whether the individual being vetted has had criminal convictions in the past or whether any criminal proceedings are pending.
+Vetting is carried out by the Admissions Office in UCC under the National Vetting Bureau (Children and Vulnerable Persons) Acts 2012 to 2016 (the Acts) once a student has accepted their place on the programme.
+This involves a police check to establish whether the individual being vetted has had criminal convictions in the past or whether any criminal proceedings are pending.
 The Garda Siochána provide this information for students who have resided in Ireland for a period of six months or more (including permanent residence).

-All students who have resided outside Ireland for a period of six months or more must furnish a Police Clearance Certificate from their country or countries of residence.
+All students who have resided outside Ireland for six months or more must furnish a Police Clearance Certificate from their country or countries of residence.
 This certificate should state that the student has had no convictions recorded against them while residing there.

 Non-EU Applicants